 THE HISTORY OF IRWIN PACKAGING

-Irwin Packaging Pty Ltd (IP) is the rebranded vehicle that was Irwin & Sheehan (I&S), a company created in 1934 by visionary and risk taker Jack Irwin.
+Irwin Packaging Pty Ltd (IP) is the rebranded vehicle that was Irwin & Sheehan (I&S), a company created in Sydney, Australia in 1934 by visionary and risk taker Jack Irwin.
 Jack was the food can-maker at Richard Hughes & Company a company which today is known as Visy.
 Jack was later joined by John Sheehan who managed the financial side of the business.

 I&S began its life in humble surroundings in rented premises in Elizabeth street before moving to more substantial operations in Waterloo a site occupied until 2014.